 Manage Your Anxiety.

-First of all, there’s a lot that can be done about anxiety in general.
-I encourage you to research anxiety management.
+First of all, there’s a lot that can be done about anxiety — and anxiety disorders — in general.
+I encourage you to research anxiety management. seek professional help.
 Look up mindfulness techniques.
 Look up breathing techniques in particular.

 - What you need

 - What you’re looking for